 2. Protective clothing is key

 The key suggestion across the board is to wear more protective clothing when running in extreme cold.
 In fact, with adequate clothing, perceived exertion in running isn’t different between 5°F and 32°F, or 0° and -15°C. Athletes tend to choose breathable clothing over insulated, finding that the absence of moisture is more helpful than the addition of insulation.
-Instead of your usual shorts and t-shirt, get kitted out with a good running jacket and wear leggings.
+Instead of your usual shorts and just a t-shirt, get kitted out with a good running jacket and wear leggings.

 3. Merino wool is best

 Merino wool has the best insulating properties when worn in endurance sports for an hour or more at 46°F/8°C and is recommended over synthetic fabrics.
-It is suggested to wear merino wool base layers on your top and bottom when running in the cold and if you’re competing, you might want to change your base layer between your warm up and competition.
+It's suggested to wear merino wool base layers on your top and bottom when running in the cold and if you’re competing, you might want to change your base layer between your warm up and competition.
 If you need a wool alternative, take a look at our article on the most breathable fabrics.

 4. Metabolic heat helps

-Though protective clothing is recommended, metabolic heat – the heat that your own body produces – reduces the need to wear as much protective clothing.
-The initial warm up is likely to be unpleasant, but as you progress, you’ll become more comfortable, so getting started may be half the battle.
 If you’re compensating for the cold by wearing too much clothing, you may find that you become too warm and sweaty for comfort, and ultimately, clammy and cold.

 5. Cover your face and neck